MiriamPeskowitz/mourning-front-end-2020/notes.md

   -- branch description-form is where I'm working on this featyure, -- create eval branch for changes made during  eval.
 I can decide later whether to bring them over to main.

+  Aug 4: dev log
+  -- DONE fix render on profile entries, to li's with proper line break -- refactor for consistency between similar types of components -- // feature: change to most recent 15 , with more button